monkins1010/VerusCoin/README.md

 # VerusCoin version 0.5.6a with VerusHash 2.0
-# How to test on aarch64
+# How to test on arm aarch64

 we need to cross compile this as it takes hours to compile on an arm board.

-'sudo apt-get install build-essential pkg-config libc6-dev m4 g++-multilib autoconf libtool ncurses-dev unzip git python python-zmq zlib1g-dev wget libcurl4-gnutls-dev bsdmainutils automake curl`
+`sudo apt-get install build-essential pkg-config libc6-dev m4 g++-multilib autoconf libtool ncurses-dev unzip git python python-zmq zlib1g-dev wget libcurl4-gnutls-dev bsdmainutils automake curl`

 Then `sudo apt-get g++-aarch64-linux-gnu `